gtk-rs/gtk4-rs/book/src/prerequisites.md

 ## Cargo + Meson

-Cargo is *nearly* enough, but it is not well suited for handling resources such as icons or UI definition files.
+Cargo is *almost* enough, but it is not well suited for handling resources such as icons or UI definition files.
 That is why we recommend to use [Meson](https://mesonbuild.com/) on top of it.
 It is cross-platform and its syntax is very readable.
 Meson takes care of